KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 # Upworthy Case Study

-## Google Trends Graph for Upworthy
+## Google Trends Graph for Phrase "Upworthy"

-Google Trends graph for the phrase ["Upworthy" (region: worldwide)](http://www.google.com/trends/explore#q=upworthy), beginning when Upworthy was founded in 2012, until January 2015:
+Google Trends graph for the phrase ["Upworthy" (region: worldwide)](http://www.google.com/trends/explore#q=upworthy), from 2004 to 2015.
+[Upworthy](http://www.upworthy.com) was founded in 2012.

 ![](google-maps-and-trends/google-trends-upworthy-worldwide.png)

+Regional interest

 ## The Competition (Not Who You Might Expect)